Three adult elephants and one young elephant walking across a grassy landscape in Amboseli, Kenya

 African forest elephants

-West Africa lost more than 90% of its forest elephant range during the 20th century, meaning that today remaining populations are small, isolated and fragmented.
+West Africa lost more than 90% of its African forest elephant habitat range during the 20th century, meaning that today remaining populations are small, isolated and fragmented.

 African savannah elephants